TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 Screenshot

-With the Full Kit at $74 and the TKL Kit at $59, the approachable pricing compared to Cerakey is very appealing.
+With the Full Kit at $74 and the TKL Kit at $59, the pricing is very attractive and more accessible compared to Cerakey.

-With the Greenkeys reader coupon, you’ll get an additional $5 off orders of $59 or more.
+Using the Greenkeys reader coupon gives you an additional $5 off orders over $59.

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ